NancyAurum/ncc/README.md

 # ncc
 New C Compiler.
-A public domain C compiler with optional extensions.
+A public domain C compiler compatible with Norcroft C.